trimstray/nginx-admins-handbook/README.md

   You should also remember about this:

   > _The `if` context in NGINX is provided by the rewrite module and this is the primary intended use of this context.
 Since NGINX will test conditions of a request with many other purpose-made directives, `if` **should not** be used for most forms of conditional execution.
-This is such an important note that the NGINX community has created a page called [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)._
+This is such an important note that the NGINX community has created a page called [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/) (and in most cases not needed)._

 - `set` - sets a value for the specified variable.
 The value can contain text, variables, and their combination